egor594bed/railbox/README.md

     end
 end
 ```
-When enqueuing a task, specify the name of your handler in the `service` parameter:
+To add a task to the queue, simply call the `enqueue` method on your handler class with the necessary parameters.
 ```
-Railbox::HandlingQueue.enqueue(
-    service:     "MyApiHandler",
+MyApiHandler.enqueue(
     method:      "create",
-    entity_type: "User",
-    entity_id:   42
+    body: {"key": "value"}
+    relative_entity: User.last
 )
 ```
-Railbox will automatically call your handler and pass the necessary parameters for asynchronous execution.
-This approach makes it easy to extend event handling and organize integrations with external systems.

 ---